 Originating from Nottingham in the East Midlands, David has extensive experience of mediation and dispute resolution within a variety of contexts.
 In the early nineties, David established Leicestershire Mediation Service – one of the first community mediation schemes in the UK.
 David ran the scheme for eight years and in that time he established the Conflict Resolution in Schools Programme (CRISP), was a founding member of the Midlands Mediation Network and he pioneered the use of restorative justice (RJ) to tackle youth offending.
 He was also active in numerous mediation, RJ, and community regeneration programmes across the UK.

-In 2001, David established The TCM Group (TCM stands for Total Conflict Management).
+In 2001, David established The TCM Group – Train.
+Consult.
+Mediate.
 His vision for TCM was, and still is, to reduce the negative impact of conflict at work by creating the conditions for employees and managers to have better conversations.
 For the past 18 years, David has been at the forefront of conflict management, mediation, employee relations and leadership best practice.

 David has built a world class team of consultants and a head office team who work with numerous household names to develop and integrate person-centred and values-based systems, cultures and leadership practices.
 David was awarded his MBA with distinction after studying the use of mediation and ADR within three large organisations.